- Quick Guide

 - Points Available: 30 / 30

 You might be wondering why no utility tree for the rune affinity duration increase.
 Typically this would be good on junglers but what we are finding is that you so often give your buffs to the mid, top and bot lanes that you don't even use the buff aside from the first or second rotation.
 If your lanes have allied champions that don't need the buffs, you can consider going the utility tree instead of offensive, but even then its debatable.
-The defensive tree is WAY to powerful not to go and the armor pen is almost a necessity on warwick.
+The defensive tree is WAY to powerful not to go.

 This is essential because of the extreme advantage it brings to being able to successfully gank at level 6.
 You can also use it in team fights to initiate, Hungering Strike (Q) and then Flash to escape.
 It cuts the distance between your enemy champions in the event of a chase and allows you to effectively get out of a team fight once you have taken enough damage, where you can hopefully heal off of a minion by using Hungering Strike (Q) and then re-entering the fight.